sekoyo/react-image-crop/README.md

 <h3>How to filter, rotate and annotate</h3>

 This library is deliberately lightweight and minimal for you to build features on top of.
-If you wish to perform more advanced image editing out of the box then conisder using [Doka](https://gumroad.com/a/611955827).
+If you wish to perform more advanced image editing out of the box then consider using [Doka](https://gumroad.com/a/611955827).

 ![Doka Demo](https://raw.githubusercontent.com/DominicTobias/react-image-crop/master/doka-demo.gif)